How can I treat my symptoms?

 To help you rest and recover, consider treating your symptoms using one of the options in the table below.
 Usually there is no medical reason to treat your symptoms except to make you feel more comfortable.

-These medications are available over-the-counter at a pharmacy, including at the Hall Health Pharmacy.
+These medications are available over-the-counter at a pharmacy, including at the Rubenstein Pharmacy.
 Ask pharmacy staff for help choosing a medication.
 The generic versions of these drugs are just as effective and cost less.
 Note that some medications, including certain decongestants, may be stored behind the pharmacy counter.

 Should I worry about my fever?